 You will find a parking lot on the northern side of the summits.
-The parking lot is small (less than 30 spots total with a couple of handicap spots), so make sure to arrive early or plan to wait in your car for up to 30 minutes before a spot opens.
+The parking lot is small (less than 30 spots total with a couple of handicap spots), so you might have to wait in your car for up to 30 minutes before a spot opens.

-If you are up for a hike to the top, you have a few other parking options.
-In the section below, I've outlined the trail details so you know what it will take to get to the top from these additional parking options.
+If you are up for a hike to the top, you have a few additional parking options at the base.
+In the section below, I've outlined the trail details from these locations.

-The main hike up and down the summits is around 0.7 miles one way.
-Here is a picture of the trail to the top of one of the summits.
-They are both similar with mostly steps to the top.
+The main hike up and down both summits is around 0.7 miles one way.
+Here is a picture of the trail to the top of one of the summits; the other is similar with mostly steps to the top.

-You can extend your hike by parking below and taking one of two main trails up to the peaks.
-One is along Crestline Drive.
-This is the one we usually use.
-There is plenty of parking down here and it's also where the bus stop is located (37 Corbett - see section below for tips to take the bus to this trailhead).
+You can extend your hike by parking in the neighborhood at the base and taking one of two main trails up to the peaks.
+We usually start at Crestline Drive, where there is plenty of parking and also where the 37 Corbett bus stop is located (see section below for tips to take the bus to this trailhead).

 There is another trail that comes in from the south.
 It starts near Portola Drive and Twin Peaks Boulevard.
-I recommend parking on Twin Peaks Boulevard or in the neighborhood on either Panorama Drive or Midcrest Way and walk over to the trailhead.
-You can also take the bus to this trailhead (36 or 44 from the Forest Hill Station -- see my write up below for details on how to get here by bus).
+I recommend parking on Twin Peaks Boulevard or in the neighborhood on either Panorama Drive or Midcrest Way and walking over to the trailhead.
+You can also take the bus to this trailhead (36 or 44 from the Forest Hill Station—see my write up below for details on how to get here by bus).

-Here is a map that shows you the trail head.
-The blue is the trailhead and the red is the southern summit.
+In the map below, the blue star indicates the trailhead and the red the southern summit.

-On this 3-hour hiking tour, you will not only hike to the summits here but you will also summit two other local gems called Kite Hill and Tank Hill.
-You will walk through greenery, hidden parks, and well maintained trails.
+The Hills and Hidden Gems tour is a 3-hour hiking tour that includes Twin Peaks.
+You will not only hike to the summits here, but you will also summit two other local gems called Kite Hill and Tank Hill.
+You will walk through greenery, hidden parks, and well-maintained trails.

 As you hike, you will also learn about the local habitat, some of the history of each location, and urban legends!